teasec4/crypto-update-bot/README.md

 A Telegram bot that provides real-time cryptocurrency prices, daily reminders, and market updates using the CoinGecko API.

 # Features
-	•	Get current prices, 24h price changes, and market caps for multiple cryptocurrencies.
+	•Get current prices, 24h price changes, and market caps for multiple cryptocurrencies.
-	•	Subscribe/unsubscribe to daily morning price reminders.
+	•Subscribe/unsubscribe to daily morning price reminders.
-	•	Interactive inline buttons for top cryptocurrencies.
+	•Interactive inline buttons for top cryptocurrencies.
-	•	Support for multiple coin queries.
+	•Support for multiple coin queries.
-	•	Clean, formatted messages with emojis and links.
+	•Clean, formatted messages with emojis and links.
-	•	Runs on Python using the python-telegram-bot library.
+	•Runs on Python using the python-telegram-bot library.

 1. Clone the repository:
         git clone https://github.com/teasec4/crypto-update-bot.git